 I have put together some basic information on mortgage terminology, mortgage costs and some tips on how to make an informed decision on your mortgage needs.
 While this is not an all-inclusive list, I hope it will help you find the right mortgage for your needs.

 A mortgage is amortized over a period of years.
 This amortization period is the length of time it takes to pay off the mortgage in full.
 The traditional amortization period is 25 years and is the longest available for a high ratio mortgage (20% equity or less).
-However, this can be accelerated to pay off the mortgage more quickly, or in some cases can be stretched to 35 years if conventional (20% or more equity) to reduce the monthly payment and help with qualification.
+However, this can be accelerated to pay off the mortgage more quickly, or it can be stretched to 30 years if conventional (20% or more equity) to reduce the monthly payment and help with qualification.

 Some mortgages are assumable with qualification.
 This means that should you sell your house before the term of the mortgage is completed, the purchaser can take over your mortgage if they qualify.
 This allows you to avoid paying a penalty to break your mortgage.